GomezJuanEfe/go-cab-now/README.md

-# Project Go Cab Now
+# Welcome to Project Go Cab Now

+This project is an app to book trips in the main cities, with the option to select cars of your choice.

 ## Prerequisites 📋